-For the purpose of our article, let's simplify and say that competitive advantage is providing more added value to our customers.
+For the purpose of our article, let's simplify and say that competitive advantage based on differentiation is about providing more added value to our customers.
 In our experience economy, added value—aka: market premium—springs out of a greater level of personalisation, if we pay heed to the works of Joseph Pine and James Gilmore.
 We might therefore infer that the more effort we put in to serve our customers' needs, the more we get out of them.
 Easy.

 That is until we let the innovators’ dilemma muddy our waters.
 As laid out by Clayton Christensen, businesses face diminishing ROI from serving existing customers and, while incumbents are busy optimising for the mainstream customers' current needs, disruptors can overtake them by focusing on niche customers and future needs.
 The latter is a speculative strategy, a luxury for large businesses, nevertheless it is the key to securing success in the long run.